Military deception: Cuban Missile Crisis

 During the period leading up to the Cuban Missile Crisis of October 1962, Cuba and the Soviet Union employed several deceptive measures to hide their activities.
-These included the codename for the plan to deploy missiles in Cuba; Anadyr, a Russian town, is associated with the sparsely-populated and inaccessible area of Northeastern Russia and did not suggest an operation in the Caribbean.
+These included the codename for the plan to deploy missiles in Cuba; Anadyr, a Russian town, is associated with the sparsely populated and inaccessible area of Northeastern Russia and did not suggest an operation in the Caribbean.
 Soviet soldiers constructed false superstructures to hide the defenses of the ships transporting missiles and launching equipment to Cuba, and placed agricultural equipment and other non-military machinery on deck where it could be seen.
 Upon arrival, the ships unloaded at eleven different Cuban ports to deceive American surveillance efforts.
 At the same time, Soviet and Cuban news media reported on the supposedly massive agricultural assistance the Soviets were providing Cuba, which provided a plausible explanation for the activity and equipment that could be observed.
 The Soviet deception proved highly effective and the missiles were discovered only after they were already operational.

 Vietnam War

+Both North Vietnam and the forces of South Vietnam and the United States made use of deception during the Vietnam War.